 The R3ciprocity Project

 I should qualify who I am.
-I am David Maslach, an Assistant Professor in Strategy, Innovation, and Entrepreneurship, and am doing an interesting project.
-As part of my research, and years of listening to Dave Ramsey – by the way, his advice is quite sound from a behavioral economics / strategy perspective (there are very few things that I would disagree with his approach) – I wanted to create a sharing economy proofreading platform where I could help out as many people as I could.
+I am David Maslach, an Associate Professor in Strategy, Innovation, and Entrepreneurship, and am doing an interesting project.
+The R3ciprocity Project started out as a side-project, where David Maslach created an App to help others get feedback on their work (r3ciprocity.com – it is seriously inexpensive and easy to use.
+You have to try it!), but it is beginning to grow into a real movement.
 I was thinking a lot about ways I could positively contribute to society (mid-life crisis anyone?) and reciprocity.
 Reciprocity is often discussed in the context of innovation where there are many people that do things online where they expect to get little back in return.
 Josh Lerner and Eric von Hippel had some interesting ideas that I wanted to explore further.
 There was also a creditability revolution that was occurring in science, which had a part in the project, but this was later on, and is a longer story.

 Anyway, long story short, I created the r3ciprocity.com as a way to give back, but then I realized.
 Oh crap – nobody even knows this site exists.
 What do I do now?
 I did a bit of paid advertising, but then I thought, it might be better for me just to lean into this reciprocity idea, and try to give back even more.
 Thus, started my YouTube channel, and this blog where I try to give back even more than before.
 Right now, I try to give back to the people that I know the most – people that are interested in research, graduate school, business administration, strategy, and innovation.